spec-tacul-ar/core/README.md

 ### Docker

-If you don't have PHP available, you can run the app locally with Docker.
-You'll find it running at [http://localhost:8000](http://localhost:8000).
+If you don't have PHP available, you can run the app with Docker.
+Once ready, you'll find Spectacular running at [http://localhost:8000](http://localhost:8000).

 ```bash
 git pull